Louise Michel (ship): Louise Michel

 On 28 August the activists had picked up another 130 migrants, putting the crew of 10 in charge of 219 people.
 The crew sent out a distress call asking Italian and Maltese coast guards for help, stating on Twitter that one person was dead and Louise Michel had become disabled by a life raft towed to its side.
 The next day, the Italian coast guard arrived and evacuated those most in need of assistance: 32 women, 13 children and 4 men were transferred to a coast guard vessel from Lampedusa.
 By that time, Louise Michel's fellow rescue ships Sea-Watch 4 and Mare Ionio were also on the way to assist.
 After transferring all migrants over to other vessels, Louise Michel headed for the Balearic Islands, arriving in Mallorca in the first week of September.
 On 22 October 2020 the activists made public that they are not allowed to continue their mission, because their registration is being disputed.

+In early 2022, the crew conducted several rescue operations.
+In March 2023, after four rescue missions in the Mediterranean, the Louise Michel brought around 180 migrants to the Italian island of Lampedusa.
+The ship was detained in port by Italian authorities on March 25 for violating a new law that prohibits the crew from conducting multiple rescue operations without going to port after the first one.
+In July 2024, the ship was detained after rescuing 37 people.

+Louise Michel left Spain in late June 2024, made a quick stop at the Tunisian port of Hammamet before heading to its planned rescue zone in international waters.

+On 1 July 2024 the crew assisted 36 migrants and was ordered by the Italian coastguard to proceed to the port of Pozzallo.
+Due to bad weather the crew decided to seek shelter close to Lampedusa and then asked for permission to land the migrants there.
+According to the activists, that permission was granted, but on 3 July Italian authorities impounded Louise Michel for deviating from disembarking at Pozzallo.

+For its 20 day impoundment, the ship was sent to the Sicilian port of Licata.

+In June 2025, the activists entered the Libyan SAR zone and encountered a large group of 197 migrants.
+The majority were transferred to the Italian coastguard and brought to Lampedusa, but the final batch of 46 migrants from the group were picked up by Louise Michel.
+The ship was ordered to bring them to Crotone – a 40-hour trip.
+The activists landed 23 migrants from Eritrea, 18 from Pakistan, 3 from Somalia and 2 Bangladeshis in Crotone.